Accessing care over the holidays

 The CKL Family Health Organization’s After Hours Clinic in Bobcaygeon (85 Bolton St.):

-The Kawartha North Family Health Team’s After Hours Clinic in Fenelon Falls (at the Pharmasave) will be open on Dec.
-29 9:00am-noon.
-(Regular hours are Fridays 9:00am-noon.)
+The Kawartha North Family Health Team’s After Hours Clinic in Fenelon Falls (at the Pharmasave) will be open on Jan.
+4 9:00am-noon.

 The Community Care Health & Care Network Community Health Centre in Lindsay (108 Angeline St. S.) will be open to see registered clients of the CHC on: